davidmamyan20/ENGS115-2021-David-Mamyan/Project/README.md

 1.1 Document Identifier

 Our project name is gitlog.
-The content of this document is a data converter program, which will show the gitlog command's actions on json, which information will be converted to html, so the reader couldsee the information via html on firedox.TThe project will be done by David Mamyan and Edgar Tonoyan.The project is available in ENGS-115-2021-David-Mamyan repository and its Project folder.
+The content of this document is a data converter program, which will show the gitlog command's actions on json, which information will be read while running the code on C. The project will be done by David Mamyan and Edgar Tonoyan.The project is available in ENGS-115-2021-David-Mamyan repository and its Project folder.

 1.2 Scope